Buying a House Before Marriage: What That Means for Divorce

 Your spouse (or ex-spouse) can’t make you leave the home without an occupation order (for reasons of physical violence, etc) - so don’t feel like you “have to” leave if it’s not in your best interest to do so.

-If you agree to a buyout, does the agreement need to account for Realtor fees?
+If I agree to a buyout, does the agreement need to account for Realtor fees?

 If you and your spouse are planning for one of you to buy the other out, one thing you’ll want to account for is Realtor fees - and this will be part of the negotiation process.
 There is no law dictating what you need to pay, especially since you’ll be guesstimating on the home’s future worth.